 If you have forgotten your password, click on the 'Login' button on the homepage.
 Enter your school roll number, then select the ‘Forgot Password’ button.
 Your password will be sent to the email address that you chose when setting up your TextaParent.ie account.
 The website will confirm the email address to which it has sent the reminder.

-Q 9.
-I have the correct roll number and password, but I am unable to
+Q.8 I have the correct roll number and password, but I am unable to

 You can now change the password for the school account if you wish.
-You will need to be logged on as the Principal to do this.
+You will need to be logged on as the Principal to do this or use the forgotten password link.
 Note that you will need to notify all users of the account that the password has changed.

 The school’s ‘Short Name’ has been copied across as a ‘Sender’ so you can use this if you wish.
-To set a new sender, go to the ‘School Profile’ screen.
+To set a new sender contact [email protected]

 There is no expiry date on text units purchased.
 If a school has text units in their account at the end of school calendar year, these text units are carried over to the new school year.

 Q.13How much does it cost to send a text message?

 Please contact [email protected] for more information on pricing.

 Q.14 Can TextaParent.ie accommodate á, é, í, ó, ú, € and other characters?

 Yes, the website does support non-standard characters.
 Please note that the number of characters available per text message is dependent on whether a text message contains standard characters only or contains non-standard characters.